The history of Auschwitz-Birkenau

 -- May: 300,000 Jews sent from Poland, 23,000 from Germany and Austria.

--- May 4: First Birkenau "selection" of arriving prisoners, splitting those slated for slavery from those gassed directly.
+-- May 4: First Birkenau "selection" of arriving prisoners takes place, splitting those slated for slavery from those to be gassed.

 -- June 10: Birkenau mutiny, seven prisoners escape, 300 die.